kazewong/flowMC/docs/quickstart.md

 One extra criteria that decides whether an implementation should be a resource or a strategy is whether the implementation is compatible with `jax`'s transformation.
 Resource should be compatible with `jit`, and strategy is not required to be compatible with `jit`.
 An example to illustrate the difference is a training loop contains for-looping over a number of epochs and logging the metadata, which is usually not necessary to be jitted, so this should be a strategy.
 A neural network and its main functions needs to run efficiently on GPU no matter in sampling or training, so it should be a resource.

+You can find the hyper-parameters of a resource, a strategy, or a resource-strategy bundles in the API docs.

 ## Guiding principles

 ### Write the likelihood function in JAX